crossdb-org/docs/docs/sql/operators.md

       <=                 | Less than or equal to	|
    IS NULL               | NULL value test			| TBD
    IS NOT NULL           | NOT NULL value test		| TBD BETWEEN ...
-AND ...     | Whether a value is within a range of values		| TBD NOT BETWEEN ...
-AND ... | Whether a value is not within a range of values	| TBD
+AND ...     | Value is within a range		| TBD NOT BETWEEN ...
+AND ... | Value is not within a range	| TBD
-     IN                  | Whether a value is not within a set of values	| TBD NOT IN              | Negation of simple pattern matching	| TBD LIKE                | Wildcard match			|
+     IN                  | Value is within a list of values		| TBD NOT IN              | Value is not within a list of values	| TBD LIKE                | Simple pattern matching		|
+     NOT LIKE            | Negation of simple pattern matching	| TBD

 LIKE is used together with wildcards to match strings.
 Its usage is described as follows: